gravity-ai/gai-doc/doc-site/gravity-ai/docs/buildProcess.md

 - All you need to do is compress (zip/tar/etc) your code.
 There's no need to upload/package dependencies.
 - Once you choose your zipped model, just click “Begin Upload” this will upload your model.

     * All you need to do is compress (zip/tar/etc) your code.
-You shouldn't upload/package .
+You shouldn't upload/package dependencies.
     * Once you choose your zipped model, just click “Begin Upload” this will upload your model.
         * A progress bar will appear, indicating progress of your upload.
         * NOTE: your model doesn't need to be a .zip — it could be a .tar, a GZip, etc.